Pointing patios is a quick and cost-effective way to get a great look. Here the pros tell you how

 2. Create the dry mix

-Get your sand – builders' sand or sharp sand – and general purpose cement and mix with the ratio of 1 part cement and 3 parts sand.
-Mix in a wheelbarrow, bucket or on a board with a spade.
-Make sure that the sand and cement is mixed thoroughly to get an even and binding finish.
+Get your sand – builders' sand or sharp sand – and general-purpose cement and mix in a ratio of one part cement and three parts sand.
+Mix in a wheelbarrow (like this 65L Heavy Duty Galvanised Wheelbarrow from B&Q), bucket, or on a board with a spade.
+Make sure that the sand and cement are mixed thoroughly to get an even and binding finish.

 3. Sweep into gaps